SeanLehey/Deploying-a-RAG-Enhanced-Local-LLM/README.md

 * [ChromaDB](https://www.trychroma.com/)

 ## Step One: Cleaning the Data
 Extracting the contents of the .zip file we downloaded from Godot's documentation website yields 1,570 .html files, consisting of tutorials, references, and explanations of various elements of Godot and GDScript.
 These files are easily interpreted by browsers, but not so great for large language models.
-They contain HTML markup tags which will pollute the plain, natural language we're aiming for in our vector database.
+They contain HTML markup tags which will pollute the plain, natural language we're aiming for as we prepare to eventually embed the data into a vector database.
 Using tools like beautifulsoup and markdownify, we can identify and prune these extraneous elements and convert the .html files into a more processable markdown format.
 Below are snippets of the same file before and after processing with `html_to_markdown.py`.

 #### Raw HTML File: